|

 SAWONG J: This was an application by way of a judicial review, leave having been granted in February 1995.
 In his application the plaintiff is seeking:

-His employment went was terminated on 8th February 1993.
+His employment was terminated on 8th February 1993.
 Thus, he was employed for a period of three months and 6 days, a short period indeed.

 The issue is whether the termination of the plaintiff services were lawful or not.